-While this acceleration into digital may have been born out of necessity, manufacturers learned just how effective online channels can be and are unlikely to revert back to such a heavy reliance on offline tactics.
+While this acceleration into digital may have been born out of necessity, manufacturers experienced success with online channels and are unlikely to give up the gains from digital advertising, even as offline tactics return.

 Use Historical Data As A Basis For Manufacturer Marketing Budgets

-Of course results from the past couple of years must be looked at through a different lens given the dramatic changes that took place.
-But you should be able to look back at what worked for your company, particularly if you experimented with different tactics to adapt to the current circumstances.
+Of course, results from 2020 and 2021 must be looked at through a different lens given the dramatic changes that took place.
+But you should be able to look back at what worked for your company, particularly if you experimented with different tactics to adapt to those circumstances.
 What gave you the best return on your investment?
 What tactics generated the most qualified leads?
-What can you realistically do in the year ahead given the continuing restrictions on gatherings?

 If so, by how much?